NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 There are various advantages of society registration in India:

-- Societies are entitled with the status of legal entity.
+• Societies have the status of a legal entity.

-- A society can buy, lease, rent, sale or buy, borrow money, or participate in contracts, a property on it name.
+• A society can buy, lease, rent, sell or buy, borrow money, or participate in contracts, a property on its name.

-- Members do not have rights to own a assest.
+• Members do not have the right to own an asset.

-- It gives eligibality to open seperate bank account for society.
+• It gives eligibility to open separate bank accounts for society.

-- Members are responsible for any unlawful activities and obligation done by them.
+• Members are responsible for any unlawful activities and obligations done by them.

 Documents required for Society Registration

-Here are the list of the documents required for Society registration in India:
+Here is the list of documents required for registering a society in India:

-- All the members residential proof such as, driving license, any utility bill (not older than 2 months), Passport, etc.
+2. All the member’s residential proof such as driver’s license, any utility bill (not older than 2 months), Passport, etc.

-- Objective of the society in the form of covering later.
+5. The objective of the society is in the form of covering later.

-- NOC or Rental Agreement if the society propery is on rent.
+7. NOC or Rental Agreement if the society property is on rent.